adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’ll try to prove that," said the shaggy man.

-They spent the wonderful evening, and the next morn- ing left the splendid tin castle.
+They spent the wonderful evening, and the next morning left the splendid tin castle.
 The Tin Woodman went with them.
 He took his axe, which he always carried with him.
 The Winkies assembled before the castle gates and cheered their Emperor.

-The Royal Chariot Arrives
+## The Royal Chariot Arrives

 The neat yellow houses of the Winkies were standing here and there along the roadway.
 The nearer the travelers came to the Emerald City the more prosperous the country became.

 Then they came to a high bridge over a broad river.
 This river was the boundary between the Country of the Winkies and the territory of the Emerald City.
 From the top of the high bridge they saw the magnificent spires and splendid domes of the city.
 Polly was so pleased that her violet eyes sparkled like amethysts, and she danced away from her companions across the bridge.
 Then she saw two great beasts.
 One was a tawny lion, as tall as a horse; the other a striped tiger almost the same size.
 Polly was too frightened to scream.
 But Dorothy rushed past her and with a glad cry threw her arms around the huge lion’s neck.

 "Oh, I’m so glad to see you again!" cried the little Kansas girl.
 "And the Hungry Tiger, too!
-Are you well and happy?" " We certainly are, Dorothy," answered the Lion; "and

-we are greatly pleased that you have come to Ozma’s party.
+Are you well and happy?" " We certainly are, Dorothy," answered the Lion; "and we are greatly pleased that you have come to Ozma’s party.
 It will be a grand celebration, I promise you."

 "There will be many fat babies at the celebration," remarked the Hungry Tiger; "but of course I can’t eat any of them."